 "(People) need to balance the value of time and money," advises Jimenez.

 Do you conveniently forget to have cash every time you go out with friends?
-Do you ask if someone else can cover your portion of the boss' holiday gift and then "forget" to pay them back?
+Do you ask if someone else can cover your portion of the boss's holiday gift and then forget to pay them back?
 This is called mooching, and it means you're cheap.